Chart Color Schemes

 Newport - Bilgola's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-The most prevalent medical conditions in the area are arthritis and asthma, impacting 7.6 and 6.3% of residents respectively.
-A significant majority, 73.6%, declared themselves completely clear of medical ailments, slightly higher than the Greater Sydney average of 72.8%.
-The area has a lower proportion of seniors aged 65 and over at 22.9% (3,180 people), compared to Greater Sydney's 24.1%.
-Health outcomes among seniors in Newport-Bilgola are particularly strong, performing better than the general population in health metrics.
+The most prevalent medical conditions are arthritis (affecting 7.6% of residents) and asthma (6.3%), with 73.6% reporting no medical ailments, slightly higher than Greater Sydney's 72.8%.
+As of 2021, about 22.9% of Newport-Bilgola's population is aged 65 and over (3,180 people), lower than Greater Sydney's 24.1%.
+Despite this, health outcomes among seniors in Newport-Bilgola are notably strong, outperforming the general population in various health metrics.

 Frequently Asked Questions - Health